-- 2 There is a medium- low risk of significant prudential impact on the investment firm considering the level of inherent risk and the management and controls.
+1 There is a low risk of significant prudential impact on the investment firm considering the level of inherent risk and the management and controls.
+The nature of activities implies nonmaterial risk/very low investment risk.
+The nature and composition of risk exposure implies nonmaterial risk/very low risk.
+Exposure to counterparty default is not material/very low.
+Exposure to risks related to employee benefits and pension risk is not material/very low.
+The level of concentration risk is not material/very low.
+The level of operational risk related to processes and systems is not material/very low. , 2 There is a medium-low risk of significant prudential impact on the investment firm considering the level of inherent risk and the management and controls.
 The nature of activities implies low to medium investment risk.
 The nature and composition of risk exposure implies low to medium risk.
 Exposure to counterparty default is low to medium.
 Exposure to risks related to employee benefits and pension risk is medium to high.
 The level of concentration risk is low to medium.
-The level of operational risk related to processes and systems is low to medium. • Measurement, monitoring and reporting systems are appropriate.
-3 There is a medium- high risk of significant prudential impact on the investment firm considering the level of inherent risk and the management and controls.
+The level of operational risk related to processes and systems is low to medium. reporting systems are appropriate.
+3 There is a medium-high risk of significant prudential impact on the investment firm considering the level of inherent risk and the management and controls.
 The nature of activities implies medium to high investment risk.
 The nature and composition of risk exposure implies medium to high risk.
 Exposure to counterparty default is medium to high.
 The level of concentration risk is medium to high.
-The level of operational risk related to processes and systems is medium to high. • There is a deficiency in the investment firm's management and controls compared to its overall strategy and risk appetite.
-The organisational framework lacks clear responsibilities and a clear separation of tasks between risk takers and management and 4 There is a high risk of significant prudential impact on the investment firm considering the level of inherent risk and the management and controls.
-The nature of activities implies high investment risk.
-The nature and composition of risk exposure implies high risk.
-Exposure to counterparty default is high.
-Exposure to risks related to employee benefits and pension risk is high.
-The level of concentration risk is high.
-The level of operational risk related to processes and systems is high. • control functions.
-Measurement, monitoring and reporting systems are not sufficient or consistent enough, some risks are not properly monitored or reported.
+The level of operational risk related to processes and systems is medium to high.
+There is a deficiency in the investment firm's management and controls compared to its overall strategy and risk appetite.
+The organisational framework lacks clear responsibilities and a clear separation of tasks between risk takers and management and control functions.

+There is a high risk of significant prudential impact on the investment firm considering the level of inherent risk and the management and controls.

+- The nature of activities implies high investment risk. - The nature and composition of risk exposure implies high risk. - Exposure to counterparty default is high. - Exposure to risks related to employee benefits and pension risk is high. - The level of concentration risk is high. - The level of operational risk related to processes and systems is high.

+Measurement,

+monitoring and

+reporting systems are

+not sufficient or

+consistent enough,

+some risks are not

+properly monitored or

+reported.